soraiavmv/eat-tasty-food-api/README.md

 This API has predictable resource-oriented URLs, returns JSON-encoded responses, and uses standard HTTP response codes.

+# Technologies

+This API was created using Node.js, Express.js, and MongoDB.

 ## Installation

 Use the package manager [npm](https://www.npmjs.com/) to install EatTastyFood API.